Sustainable Supply Chain Management

 • Sustainable Supply Chain ESG Workshops

 In 2024, a total of two ESG sustainability supply chain workshops were held for suppliers.
 The second event, titled "Sustainable Supply Chain Partner Day," was held on December 13, 2024, at the Jiantan Youth Activity Center, with 137 representatives from 129 supplier companies in attendance.
 The workshop covered topics including the Responsible Business Alliance (RBA), occupational health and safety, information security, greenhouse gas inventory, and the reduction of hazardous substances.
+Supplier scores are consolidated from various international rating platforms to develop a comprehensive supply chain dashboard.
+Benchmark companies in each industry are then selected, and ESG case studies across different dimensions are shared during the Supply Chain ESG Workshop.
+This initiative encourages supplier partners to actively participate in international ratings, offers benchmarking opportunities against industry peers and global leaders, and enhances the overall competitiveness of the value chain.

 • Sustainable Supply Chain ESG Seminars